uasal/config_tool_template/README.md

 Good question!
 This is currently being explored.
 They can be left blank for now.

 #.
 When should the configuration version be augmented?
+- configuration versions are not currently tracked.
-- When the code is no longer backwards compatible and the format for the file no longer applies.
+- Normally, when the code is no longer backwards compatible and the format for the file no longer applies.
   This occurs when either additional mandatory keywords are required or removed.
+  This cannot be implemented because the tools are not utilizes schemas for configuration and therefore config files cannot be validated against versions of the schemas.

 #.
 Should I use [symantic versioning](https://semver.org/)?
 Generally not as only major revisions require version bumps.